IMdAslaM/Mohamed-Aslam-Portfolio/README.md

 ### Projects
 **1) LLM based ChatBot for redBus website**
+- I have created a LLM Based ChatBot for redBus website using LangChain, Streamlit, HuggingFace and Google Palm Model.
+This ChatBot can answer about the services provided by redBus.

-*Skills Used:* Langchain, Hugging face, Streamlit, Google Palm Model, VectorDataBase, WordEmbeddingTechniques, webscrapping using BeautifulSoup, GenAI
+- *Skills Used:* Langchain, Hugging face, Streamlit, Google Palm Model, VectorDataBase, WordEmbeddingTechniques, webscrapping using BeautifulSoup, GenAI

 [Project Link](https://llm-based-chatbot-for-redbus-fkrvppuofyxxdclgymc9me.streamlit.app/)